hbb1/landmarkconv/README.md

 This repo aims to learning convolutional features *outside the box*.

-### What's the difference between previous convolution?
+### What's the difference from previous convolutions?

 <!-- #### Box convolution-->
 **Box convolution**